-Contract activity spiked in April of this year with 158 contracts -- the highest number of contracts seen in a monht of April in many years -- but then this pace of contract activity cooled a bit in May.
+Contract activity spiked in April of this year with 158 contracts -- the highest number of contracts seen in a month of April in many years -- but then this pace of contract activity cooled a bit in May.
 Of note - the 146 contracts seen in May 2019 is higher than two out of the three past months of May - only being surpassed by the shocking month of 171 contracts last May.
-When adding up March through May contracts for the past three years we find 410 contracts in 2017, followed by 427 contracts in 2018 and then 436 contracts in 2019 - so, an overall increase in buyer activity when looking just at this Spring-ish months.
+June contracts were about as we'd expect them, at 122 contracts signed.
+This was a slightly slower month of contracts as compared to the past few months of June - but not by much.
+We are likely to see a somewhat slower pace of contract activity over the next few months.